Home Visit Guidance - Aneurin Bevan University Health Board

 Requesting a Home Visit

-Requests for visits should be made before 10:30am and at the latest 12noon.
+Requests for home visits should be made BEFORE 11:00AM.
 Visiting will normally take place after morning surgery.
 Please only request home visits if you are incapable of attending the surgery.
 Whenever possible, try and come into the surgery as facilities here are far better for examination and treatment.
 It helps us to judge the urgency of your call if you are able to describe your symptoms.
 The receptionists are trained to deal with your call so do expect to be asked.
 All information is confidential.
 The doctor may telephone prior to, or instead of, visiting.
 Visits requested later in the day that are for the housebound, but are not urgent, will not be seen that day.
 Ring early if you wish for a routine call if you are housebound.

 Sick children will always be seen as soon as possible if brought into the surgery; it is not appropriate to wait for a visit.
 We rarely visit children at home as a responsible adult should be available to bring them to the surgery.